YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ---
-## Part IV.
-Structure theorems for projective manifold/Kahler manifold with positive tangent/cotangent bundles
+## Part V. Structure theorems for projective manifold/Kahler manifold with positive tangent/cotangent bundles

 In this part of notes I will summarize the classification results for projective/Kahler manifolds with positive tangent/cotangent bundles.
-The major references of this part of notes is [DPS 94](https://mathscinet.ams.org/mathscinet/article?mr=1257325), [DPS 01](https://mathscinet.ams.org/mathscinet/article?mr=1875649).
+The major references of this part of notes is [DPS 94](https://mathscinet.ams.org/mathscinet/article?mr=1257325), [DPS 01](https://mathscinet.ams.org/mathscinet/article?mr=1875649), [CCM21](), [Wang22](), .

 [Note-IV.1 Numerical Flatness critera]()